WillSams/jstout-programming/README.md

 # JStout's NES Programming Notes

 The purpose of this repository is to have a place to reference [jstout's excellent notes][1].
-Outside of structuring this repository and make slight changes, I've added nothing here.
+Outside of structuring this repository and slight changes made, I've added nothing here.

 This is still a work-in-progress as I will eventually get around to replacing the current sprites with new assets for CHRs generated with the help of [NES Screen Tool][2].